oconnor663/jacko.io/posts/async_io.md

 }
 ```

-`Ok(0)` means end-of-file for a read, but otherwise this is similar to
+`Ok(0)` from a read means end-of-file, but otherwise this is similar to
 `write_all` above.[^println]

 [^println]: We're cheating a little bit by assuming that printing doesn't